 So, what makes a gothic lolita?
 Although there is much in common here with goth fashion culture worldwide, it must be noted that all goths are not lolita, and all lolitas are not goths.
 Typical of a lolita outfit is the bell-shaped skirt that gives the outfit a defined silhouette, blouses with frill and lace details and complimentary accessories such as hair bows and patterned high socks.

-Deviating from it’s less morbid sisters, gothic lolita fashion also brings in a wide range of influences including traditional gothic imagery and religious iconography, while keeping an eye firmly on the high quality details that make lolita fashion so distinctive.
+Deviating from it’s less morbid sisters, this fashion style also brings in a wide range of influences including traditional gothic imagery and religious iconography, while keeping an eye firmly on the high quality details that make lolita fashion so distinctive.